rexlx/scream/README.md

 ### a chat app

-go / htmx / bbolt / bulma. websocket based chat application.
+go / htmx / bbolt / bulma.

+## features
+- local login
+- html sanitization
+- local db (bbolt)
+- messages are only stored in memory (never written to disk)
+- send "commands" to the server (see help page)
+- a help page

 a work in progress but otherwise functional